Inference From Visible Information And Background Knowledge: Positive Query Implication

+\item In a similar way we can check violations of labellings of consecutive cells in every configuration.
+This is done with the binary visible relation $\err_{C,\kw{adj}}$, instantiated with all pairs from $V\times V$ that cannot be adjacent in an arbitrary configuration (for example, the pair $\big((a,\lhd),(b,\rhd)\big)$), and the CQ

-\item The relation $\err_{S^\exists}$ contains all pairs of cell values from $V\times V$ that cannot appear on the same position of the tape at an existential configuration and its immediate successor (this relation is constructed using the transition function of the Turing machine).
-A violation of the corresponding constraint can be exposed by the following CQ:
+\item The relation $\err_{S^\exists}$ is used to check consistency along a transition that departs from an existential configuration.
+It contains a quadruple of cell values $(z,z',z'',z''') \in V\times V\times V\times V$ whenever it is {\sl not} possible to have an existential configuration where the labels $z,z',z''$ appear on three consecutive positions $y,y',y''$, together with a successor configuration that carries value $z'''$ at position $y'$.
+Of course, the content of this relation depends on the transition function of the Turing machine.
+A violation of the corresponding constraint is exposed by the following CQ: